apita1423/cc-drf-api-pp5/README.md

 For this project, I decided to use Code Institute's PostgreSQL Database.

 1. Go to [CI's PostgreSQL Database](https://dbs.ci-dbs.net/).
-2. Input email address (email adress should be the one that is used to sign in to the LMS), and click Submit.
+2. Input email address (email address should be the one that is used to sign in to CI's LMS), and click Submit.
 3. Once the Submit button is clicked, it starts creating a database.
 4. When the database is created, it sends a link to the database to the email that was used.
 5. In the email, there is the URL link to the database to use for your DATABASE_URL.